Pina-Josias/Flutter_Ui_Challenges/reto1_restaurant/README.md

 This is a UI challenge found in dribbble named: Heyo / Food Delivery App - IOS Screens by Taygun.

+This is a UI design challenge in flutter, no responsive, just designed for Pixel 3XL.

 Original design source: https://dribbble.com/shots/6373485-Heyo-Food-Delivery-App-IOS-Screens/attachments/1364624

 ## Original Source